-- (b) An individual may submit a complaint to the department concerning a district's compliance with the high quality education program standards under 4 AAC 60.190.
-The complaint must include - (1) a statement describing the alleged violation; - (2) a statement of facts; - (3) the name and address of the complainant; and - (4) documentation that the complainant presented the complaint to the school district. - (c) Upon receipt of a complaint, the department shall conduct a scheduled review of the district-wide early education program.
-The department will provide a minimum of 30 days' notice to the district of the date and purpose of the review. - (d) Within 30 days after conclusion of a scheduled program review, the department will submit written results of the program review to the district.
-The written results shall include a statement of substantiated or unsubstantiated non-compliance. - (e) If a scheduled review indicates substantiated non-compliance, the district shall have 90 days to submit evidence of correction of the substantiated non-compliance on a form and in a manner prescribed by the department.
-The department will review the evidence of correction and provide the district with a written determination within 30 days after receipt of the district's evidence of corrective action under (d) of this section. - (f) If a district fails to provide the department with evidence of corrective action, or the department's review under (e) of this section indicates that a district is substantially noncompliant with the high quality early education standards, the district is ineligible to claim its early education program students in the ADM.
+(b) An individual may submit a complaint to the department concerning a district's compliance with the high quality early education program standards under 4 AAC 60.190.
+The complaint must include

+(1) a statement describing the alleged violation;

+(2) a statement of facts;

+(3) the name and address of the complainant; and

+(4) documentation that the complainant presented the complaint to the school district.

+(c) Upon receipt of a complaint, the department shall conduct a scheduled review of the district-wide early education program.
+The department will provide a minimum of 30 days' notice to the district of the date and purpose of the review.

+(d) Within 30 days after conclusion of a scheduled program review, the department will submit written results of the program review to the district.
+The written results shall include a statement of substantiated or unsubstantiated non-compliance.

+(e) If a scheduled review indicates substantiated non-compliance, the district shall have 90 days to submit evidence of correction of the substantiated non-compliance on a form and in a manner prescribed by the department.
+The department will review the evidence of correction and provide the district with a written determination within 30 days after receipt of the district's evidence of corrective action under (d) of this section.

+(f) If a district fails to provide the department with evidence of corrective action, or the department's review under (e) of this section indicates that a district is substantially noncompliant with the high quality early education program standards under 4 AAC 60.190, the district is ineligible to claim its early education program students in the ADM.

-- (g) The department shall provide a notice of ADM ineligibility under (f) of this section within 30 days after receipt of the district's documentation of corrective action completion. - (h) A district may appeal a determination by the department under (g) or (l) of this section under 4 AAC 40.010 4 AAC 40.050. - (i) The department's revocation of a district's eligibility for 0.5 ADM takes effect the following school year. - (j) The department will review approved district-wide early education programs to ensure compliance with the high quality early education standards adopted by reference in 4 AAC 60.190 is maintained. - (l) The department may revoke approval of a district-wide early education program if the department determines that the district has not maintained compliance with the quality early education standards adopted by reference in 4 AAC 60.190.
-(Eff. //; Register )
+(g) The department shall provide a notice of ADM ineligibility under (f) of this section within 30 days after receipt of the district's documentation of corrective action completion.

-AS 14.07.165 AS 14.17.500
+(h) A district may appeal a determination by the department under (g) or (k) of this section under 4 AAC 40.010 - 4 AAC 40.050.

+(i) The department's revocation of a district's eligibility for 0.5 ADM takes effect the following school year.

+(j) The department will review approved district-wide early education programs to ensure compliance with the Alaska Early Education Program Standards, dated April 2023, adopted by reference in 4 AAC 60.190, is maintained.

 4 AAC 60.200.
-Early education program grants; applications; duration; award determinations. (a) A school district identified by the department as eligible for an early education program grant under AS 14.03.410(c) may submit a grant application on a form prescribed by the department no later than May 15 of the application year.
-In addition to the application, an applicant school district shall submit, in a format prescribed by the department,
+District-wide early education program grants; applications;

+duration; award determinations. (a) A school district identified by the department as eligible for a district-wide early education program grant under AS 14.03.410(c) may submit a grant application on a form prescribed by the department no later than May 15 of the application year.
+In addition to the application, an applicant school district shall submit, in a format prescribed by the department, tribal Head Start programs within the district;